Chester Civil War Memorial

 In the 19th and 20th centuries, Rockingham County experienced rapid industrialization and urbanization.
 The textile industry became prominent, with mills popping up along the region's rivers.
 The county's population boomed, and towns like Portsmouth, Derry, and Salem saw significant growth.
 Today, Rockingham County remains a thriving area, blending its historical roots with modern developments, making it a vibrant part of New Hampshire's cultural and economic landscape.

-This timeline provides a concise overview of the key events in the history of Rockingham County, New Hampshire.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Rockingham County, New Hampshire.

 • 1623 - Captain John Mason receives a land grant for the area known as New Hampshire.